 What to serve with white wine sangria?

-You’ll want some delicious appetizers like my Cilantro-Lime Crab Salad and Charred Tomatillo Guacamole.
+You’ll want some delicious starters like my Cilantro-Lime Crab Salad, Charred Tomatillo Guacamole, or Old Bay Spiced Shrimp.
+This sangria plus this Blue Cheese and Pecan Endive Appetizer would be super elegant.
 Then throw some burgers, veggies, or fish on the grill and serve them up with this Spinach Beet Salad on the side.
-Mango Coconut Yogurt Parfaits would be a sweet end to the night.
+This Easy Lemon Ricotta Cake or Almond Flour Chocolate Cake would be a sweet end to the night.
 No excuses now!
 Invite some friends over and celebrate summer.

 - 1/4 cup sugar